The Revolution of TRUTH and Rebirth of OUR Nation

 It’s a reflection of a movement toward self-definition, historical correction, and cultural healing.

 Our mission is to encourage every person that identifies as a Black or African American to research and uncover your true history.
 We encourage you to challenge long-held falsehoods and omissions in mainstream narratives.
-Niiji Nation is committed to fostering UNITY among our people through diverse perspectives, encouraging open dialogue and mutual respect in the pursuit of historical truth.
+Niiji Nation is committed to fostering UNITY among Foundational Black Americans through diverse perspectives, encouraging open dialogue and mutual respect in the pursuit of historical truth.
 We believe that every individual should be empowered to research their own lineage, reclaim their heritage and contribute to a collective understanding that honors our ancestors, uplifts OUR communities and transforms how OUR history is told.

 We may hold different opinions, beliefs, or religious views, our diversity does not divide us—it strengthens us.
 By working together in mutual respect, we can extract knowledge from every perspective to build a fuller, more honest understanding of our shared history.
 All of our voices have value, and when united under a common goal, our collective ideas and efforts become a powerful force for truth, healing and unstoppable progress.